roomacarthur/seastainability/README.md

 ### Bugs & Fixes:

 - ~~On mobile View the Border top for nav items doesn't fit 100% of screen width.~~ _fixed_
-  - _Adjusted width of the li witin the mobile menu to 100vw, this moved the border-top to fill 100% opf the scree._
+  - _Adjusted width of the li witin the mobile menu to 100vw, this moved the border-top to fill 100% of the screen._

 ## Deployment